ISO 9001 CERTIFIED QMS · UKAS-VERIFIED THIRD-PARTY TESTING · HPLC-VERIFIED PER BATCH

 The Short Answer

 Research peptides are not controlled substances under Irish law.
 They are also not licensed medicines in most cases.
 This places them in a specific regulatory category: they can be legally purchased, possessed, and used for in-vitro laboratory and scientific research purposes by qualified researchers.
-They cannot legally be sold for human consumption, marketed as supplements, or administered to humans or animals outside of a properly authorised clinical trial context.
+They can’t legally be sold for human consumption, marketed as supplements, or administered to humans or animals outside of a properly authorised clinical trial context.

 How Ireland Regulates Peptides